areggalstyan/reforging/README.md

 ### abilities.json

-There are currently only 2 abilities but more will be added soon.
 Each ability has many customizable options.
-This file allows creating multiple abilities with their own names and tweaks to the 2 base built-in abilities.
+This file allows creating multiple abilities with their own names and tweaks to the base built-in abilities.

 #### shieldAbilities: object